-Open to all graduate and professional students at Yale, The MacMillan Center sponsors seven graduate certificates of concentration.
-The Councils on African, European, Latin American and Iberian, and Middle East Studies provide four regionally focused certificates.
-The Jackson Institute provides three: International Development Studies, Global Health, and International Security Studies.
+Open to all graduate and professional students at Yale, the MacMillan Center sponsors four graduate certificates of concentration through the Councils on African, European, Latin American and Iberian, and Middle East Studies.

 Students may pursue the certificates in conjunction with graduate-degree programs in the Graduate School of Arts and Sciences and the professional schools.
 Admission is contingent upon the candidate's acceptance into a Yale graduate-degree program.
 To complete the certificate, candidates must demonstrate expertise in the focal area through their major graduate or professional field, as well as show command of the diverse interdisciplinary, geographic, and cultural-linguistic approaches associated with expertise in the area of concentration.
 Beyond the specific requirements, student pursuing the certificate are expected to be a member of the relevant Council’s intellectual community and a regular participant and its events, speakers series, etc. Serious study, research and/or work experience in the region is highly valued.
 Award of the certificate, beyond fulfilling the relevant requirements, is contingent on the successful completion of the candidate's Yale University degree program.
 Students who complete the additional requirements will receive the relevant certificate from The MacMillan Center.